 1. Know when to call.

-According to a CallHippo research, the best time for a sales call is between 4 and 5 p.m. (in your prospect's time zone) on a Wednesday or Thursday.
+According to CallHippo research, the best time for a sales call is between 4 and 5 p.m. (in your prospect's time zone) on a Wednesday or Thursday.
 While you may not be able to squeeze all of your sales calls into two hours each week, you should make the most of those opportunities whenever available.

 Customers are less likely to perceive your call as an interruption once they have finished their workday.
 Furthermore, by mid-week, they have not only had the chance to catch up on their to-do list but are not yet ready to begin winding things up for the weekend.

-While it may take many sales calls to convert the prospective lead, Rain Sales Training data shows that 71% of buyers like to hear from sellers early in the purchasing process since that's when they're seeking new solutions.
+While it may take many sales calls to convert the prospective lead, Rain Sales Training data shows that 71% of buyers like to hear from sellers early in the purchasing process since they're seeking new solutions.

 2. Research your prospect